 - Demonstrate to external stakeholders, including the Department of Education, increasing maturity in strategic IT management; and

 - Articulate the value of Enterprise Architecture to non-technical leadership.

 What we achieved

-To be successful, the EA framework needed to meet a narrowly scoped and specific needs within the large expanse of the disciplines of Enterprise Architecture and Strategic Planning.
+To be successful, the EA framework needed to meet a narrowly scoped and specific need within the large expanse of the disciplines of Enterprise Architecture and Strategic Planning.
 The priorities for the deliverable were an education specific framework with acceptance and understanding by wider leadership, technical subject matter experts, and the organisation's executive leaders.

 Business Aspect defined a pragmatic implementation of elements of a narrow TOGAF meta model and capability model based views with a strong emphasis on simple uses of Value Based Strategic decision making using Balanced Scorecard and Strategy Maps.